flutter/website/src/docs/development/platform-integration/platform-views.md

 and add the following build implementation, as shown in the following steps.

-In your Dart file, for example `native_view_example.dart`, do the following:
+In your Dart file, for example do the following in `native_view_example.dart`:

 1. Add the following imports: